jtmcgrath/wpc-extended/README.md

 Once set up, this plugin passes WordPress Customizer variables directly to Sass.
 It triggers a Sass recompile whenever an option has been changed, with the recompiled css stored in a temporary folder.
 This allows the new settings to be visible within the customizer preview but not on the live site.

 When you click the `Save & Publish` button in the Customizer, the plugin pushes the changed css live by replacing the theme's stylesheet with the newly compiled css.

-The most recent version of the stylesheet is also saved as a backup.
+The plugin copies the previous version of the stylesheet as a backup.
+The number of backups is customisable; the default quantity is 1.

 ## Default Configuration